switchover/copilot-ws-user-authentication-system/README.md

    - Open your web browser and navigate to `http://localhost:8080` for the backend API.
    - Open your web browser and navigate to `http://localhost:8081` for the frontend application.

+## Accessing the Frontend Pages

+1. **User Registration Page:**
+   - Navigate to `http://localhost:8081/register` to access the user registration page.

+2. **User Login Page:**
+   - Navigate to `http://localhost:8081/login` to access the user login page.

+3. **User Information Management Page:**
+   - Navigate to `http://localhost:8081/user-info` to access the user information management page.

 ## License

 This project is licensed under the MIT License.